rizac/eGSIM/static/js/v-components/README.md

     Note that some layout-related keys will be set automatically and overwritten if
     present: `[xy]axis.domain` and `[xy]axis.anchor`.

+### Plot details

+The plot is performed in two step: the first is by calling `plot.newPlot`, then by calling `Plotly.relayout` which re-positions the plots and labels.
+In between, we compute the space taken by all elements to correctly compute reserved space: plots margin (tick labels space) and paper padding (the plots grid layout space, if present)

 ## FLATFILE SELECT
 (`v-components/flatfiles.js`)